kamu-data/kamu-docs/content/cli/get-started/installation.md

 - [Using Podman instead of Docker]({{<relref "#using-podman-instead-of-docker">}})

 ### MacOS X
-To install `kamu` on MacOS X please follow these steps:
+We fully support Intel and M-series Macs, to install `kamu` please follow these steps:
 1. Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/)
    1. Consider allocating more CPUs and memory to the Docker VM in the settings
    2. If you want to run `kamu` outside of your user home directory - you may need to add additional mounts to the Docker VM.
 For example if your workspace is in `/opt/myworkspace` you'll need to mount it under the same name into the VM in Docker settings.